Cultural anthropology: Geertz, Schneider, and interpretive anthropology

 Geertz's interpretive method involved what he called "thick description".
-The cultural symbols of rituals, political and economic action, and of kinship, are "read" by the anthropologist as if they are a document in a foreign language.
-The interpretation of those symbols must be re-framed for their anthropological audience, i.e. transformed from the "experience-near" but foreign concepts of the other culture, into the "experience-distant" theoretical concepts of the anthropologist.
-These interpretations must then be reflected back to its originators, and its adequacy as a translation fine-tuned in a repeated way, a process called the hermeneutic circle.
-Geertz applied his method in a number of areas, creating programs of study that were very productive.
+The cultural symbols of rituals, political and economic action, and of kinship, are "read" by the anthropologist as if they were a document in a foreign language.
+The interpretation of those symbols must be reframed for their anthropological audience, i.e., transformed from the "experience-near" but foreign concepts of the other culture, into the "experience-distant" theoretical concepts of the anthropologist.
+These interpretations must then be reflected to their originators, and their adequacy as a translation fine-tuned repeatedly, a process called the hermeneutic circle.
+Geertz applied his method in several areas, creating highly productive programs of study.
 His analysis of "religion as a cultural system" was particularly influential outside of anthropology.
 David Schnieder's cultural analysis of American kinship has proven equally influential.
 Schneider demonstrated that the American folk-cultural emphasis on "blood connections" had an undue influence on anthropological kinship theories, and that kinship is not a biological characteristic, but a cultural relationship established on very different terms in different societies.

 Prominent British symbolic anthropologists include Victor Turner and Mary Douglas.

 The post-modern turn

-In the late 1980s and 1990s authors such as James Clifford pondered ethnographic authority, in particular how and why anthropological knowledge was possible and authoritative.
+In the late 1980s and 1990s, authors such as James Clifford pondered ethnographic authority, in particular how and why anthropological knowledge was possible and authoritative.
 They were reflecting trends in research and discourse initiated by feminists in the academy, although they excused themselves from commenting specifically on those pioneering critics.
 Nevertheless, key aspects of feminist theory and methods became de rigueur as part of the 'post-modern moment' in anthropology: Ethnographies became more interpretative and reflexive, explicitly addressing the author's methodology; cultural, gendered, and racial positioning; and their influence on the ethnographic analysis.
-This was part of a more general trend of postmodernism that was popular contemporaneously.
-Currently anthropologists pay attention to a wide variety of issues pertaining to the contemporary world, including globalization, medicine and biotechnology, indigenous rights, virtual communities, and the anthropology of industrialized societies.
+This was part of a broader trend of postmodernism that was popular at the time.
+Currently, anthropologists pay attention to a wide variety of issues of the contemporary world, including globalization, medicine and biotechnology, indigenous rights, virtual communities, and the anthropology of industrialized societies.